ItsKalfar/PromptPlus/README.md

 ## Features

 - User-friendly interface for entering prompts.
-- Seamless integration with the ChatGPT language model.
+- Seamless integration with the large language models.
 - Utilizes Plasmo Messaging API for efficient communication.
-- Developed with React.js, Tailwind CSS, Typescript, react-form-hook, and zod for a robust and modern frontend.
+- Developed with Plasmo, Tailwind CSS, Typescript, react-form-hook, and zod for a robust and modern frontend and with Next.js and AI sdk for effecient and seamless backend.

 ## Technologies Used